alberand/Blog/content/octave_colored_messages.md

 Date: 24.10.2016
 Author: Andrew Albershteyn
 Status: published
-Category: tools, code snippets
 Tags: Octave, colored messages, colored prompt

 ![Octave Prompt Colored Messages]({filename}/images/octave_messages.png)

-In Unix terminal we can use colorful output for emphasizing important information.
-I'm currently studying at University and have a lot of problems to solve using Octave.
-Its prompt is similar to classic Unix terminal.
-To make output more readable I tried to implement information colored messages for my scripts.
+In Unix terminal we can use colorful output for emphasizing important pieces of information such as fatal errors or warnings.
+As a student in the Technical University I have a lot of problem sets to solve in [Octave][1].
+Its prompt is similar to the normal Unix terminal (and I suppose it is).
+To make the output of my scripts more readable I tried to implement a few function to colorize some important messages.

-In the beginning of the article you can see screenshot of messages that I write for myself to make output of my scripts a little bit fancier.

-Function are consist of **fprintf** function which draw obtained text to the standard output (first argument is the output stream).
-Second argument is
-specific construction where message text is wrapped by special symbols.
-Those symbols tells prompt to display text with some styling such as color, underline, background color etc.
+The functions make usage of **fprintf** function which draw obtained text to the standard output or stderr (first argument is the output stream).
+The second argument is construction which wraps the message passed as `msg` by special so called ANSI escape sequences.
+These sequences tells prompt to display text with some special styling such as color, underline, background color etc.

 ```matlab
 % The set of function to print fancy messages in octave prompt.
 To use it just